sorknes/webpack-boilerplate/Documentation/03. Visual Style/Naming Convention.md

 [this](http://danmall.me/articles/typography-in-design-systems/) article written
 by Dan Mall.
 And I was thinking of trying a new way of thinking.
-Using a numerical value from 1 - 7 with a descripting prefix, where 1 is the smallest and 7 are the larges value.
+Using a numerical value from 1 - 7 with a descripting prefix, where 1 is the smallest and 7 are the largest value.

+## Animation

+**Duration**

+- duration-1
+- duration-2
+- duration-3
+- duration-4
+- duration-5
+- duration-6
+- duration-7

+## Media queries

+**Breakpoints**

+- breakpoint-1
+- breakpoint-2
+- breakpoint-3
+- breakpoint-4

+## Border

+**Border radius**

+- border-radius-1
+- border-radius-2
+- border-radius-3
+- border-radius-4

+**Border width**

+- border-width-1
+- border-width-2
+- border-width-3
+- border-width-4
+- border-width-5

 ## Typography